-Hospital competition in the National Health Service
+Hospital competition in the NHS

-Researchers from the Centre for Economic Performance (CEP) and the Spatial Economics Research Centre (SERC) used data with over 1.8 million patient observations to analyse the impact of these reforms on hospitals’ quality and efficiency.
+Researchers from the Centre for Economic Performance (CEP) and the Spatial Economics Research Centre (SERC) analysed the impact of these reforms on hospitals’ quality and efficiency, using data from over 1.8 million patient observations.
 Their results showed competition between public hospitals improved productivity, but that competition between public and private hospitals did not produce similar dividends.

 After competition was introduced into the NHS in 2006, hospitals facing greater competition decreased heart attack death rates about a third of a percentage point more quickly than monopoly providers.
 Hospitals facing greater competition also reduced the time patients spent in the hospital before and after surgery, relative to monopoly providers.

 However, when private providers were allowed to compete with NHS hospitals after 2008, the researchers showed that NHS hospitals that faced the most competition from private hospitals found the length of stay for operations increased - possibly because private hospitals 'cherry-picked' the healthiest patients.